 There is one other option, you could code on an iPad, the best option would be an iPad Pro with a separate keyboard.
 Read: A developer’s week working from the iPad for one developer’s experience using an iPad.

 How to get a cheap Mac for coding

 Sometime as much as you would love to own the best and most powerful Mac, the budget just won’t stretch above £1,000/$1,000.
 Maybe that is more than you are willing (or able) to pay.
 Luckily there are a few options:

-education store to get a discount on your new Mac.
+If you are a student, check out Apple’s education store to get a discount on your new Mac.

 Apple sells Macs that have been returned to it.
 These could be ex-display Macs from Apple Stores, or they might be Macs that were returned due to a fault that has since been fixed, or it might be old stock that the company is selling after a new model has launched.
 You can pick up some good deals here.

-If you really can’t afford an adequately specced Mac for programming your app on you could rent one.
-Have a look at Hardsoft Computers to see what’s for offer, or take a look at macincloud and get access to Mac servers from $20 a month.
+If you really can’t afford an adequately specced Mac for programming your app on you could rent one in the cloud.
+For example macincloud or MacStadium and get access to Mac servers from $20 a month.